 Clipping your birds wings should not be used as a precautionary measure to an escape.
 Most birds with clipped wings are quite able to ascend up and away from you – especially when frightened by a loud noise or sudden movement.
 Should this happen, clipping puts them at a terrible disadvantage.

-Their hampered flight ability makes them vulnerable and unable to outfly predators and could cause reluctance to attempt to find safety with a human when they beome hungry.
+The clipped bird's hampered flight ability makes them vulnerable and unable to outfly predators and could cause reluctance to attempt to find safety with a human when they become hungry.

 Author Patty Jourgensen specializes in avian health, behavior and nutrition and has been working with and caring for rescue birds since 1987.